-DRUG AND ALCOHOL TESTING
+DRUG TESTING

-The City of Walker desires to maintain a safe, healthful, productive and efficient environment and workplace for its employees and volunteers and the public they serve.
-The City acknowledges that substance abuse increases the potential for accidents, absenteeism, substandard performance, poor employee morale, and damage to the municipality's reputation.
-Therefore, the City of Walker, adopts a policy against substance abuse, and places in effect a testing program for applicants, employees, and volunteers, as outlined below:
+All employees may be required to submit to drug testing as a condition of employment or as a condition of continued employment.
+Whether announced or unannounced, tests will be administered under the following circumstances:

-- On and after approval of this manual each applicant for employment with the City of Walker shall submit to a drug-screening urinalysis as part of his preemployment or pre-qualification medical exam. - Any applicant found to test positively for a particular controlled substance or controlled dangerous substance (as described in Act 634 of the 1972 Louisiana Legislature and subsequent amendments), unless caused by a medicine for which a valid prescription was given by a physician and which was made known to the City prior to testing, shall be rejected and may not re-apply for employment or volunteer services for a period of one year from the date of notification of the results. - Any applicant refusing to submit to drug testing during pre-employment or pre-qualification shall be rejected. - Additional unscheduled drug testing may be required for individual employees as announced by the Mayor for the following purpose:

-Investigation of possible individual impairment at any time there is reasonable suspicion that an employee or volunteer is under the influence of a drug during work or service hours.

-Investigation of accidents or incidents involving an employee, volunteer, or the general public.

-Maintenance of safety for employees, volunteers, or the general public.

-Maintenance of productivity, quality of products or services, or security of property or information.

-Monitoring to assure compliance with the terms of a rehabilitation program.
-Self reporting of drug and alcoholism
+- Each applicant for employment with the City of Walker shall submit to drug-screening as part of the pre-employment or pre-qualification medical exam.
+Any applicant found to test positive for a prohibited substance shall be rejected and may not re-apply for employment for a period of one year from the date of notification of the results.
+Any applicant refusing to submit to drug testing during pre-employment or pre-qualification shall be rejected. - Investigation of possible individual impairment at any time there is reasonable suspicion that an employee is under the influence of a drug during work or service hours. - Investigation of accidents or incidents involving an employee or the general public. - Maintenance of safety for employees or the general public. - Maintenance of productivity, quality of products or services, or security of property or information. - Monitoring to assure compliance with the terms of a rehabilitation program or self-reporting of drug and alcoholism, at the employee's expense.

-Random testing of all employees.
+RANDOM TESTING FOR ALL EMPLOYEES

+Continuous random drug tests are required by the City of Walker and employees are mandated to participate.
-- Tests may be conducted without prior notice. - Any employee or volunteer who refuses to submit to a drug test shall be relieved from duty or service and be subject to discipline, up to and including termination. - If an employee is randomly selected for drug testing and is not at work on the day selected, then the employee will be tested on the day he/she returns to work.

-- All drug testing shall be conducted at medical facilities or laboratories selected by the City. - If the City has reasonable suspicion to believe that an employee or volunteer is under the influence of alcohol during work hours or service hours, the employee or volunteer shall submit to a breath test using the procedures established by the state Department of Public Safety and Corrections.
-Test results shall be made known to the Mayor upon completion of the test.
-If the test results are positive (i.e. 0.01 or higher), the employee or volunteer shall be subject to disciplinary action.
-Each employee or volunteer found to be alcohol free shall be notified in writing and may, if he so chooses, have a copy of the notification placed in his personnel file. - All information obtained as a result of the drug/alcohol testing program will be kept confidential by the City unless court ordered.
+- Tests may be conducted without prior notice. - Any employee who refuses to submit to a drug test shall be relieved from duty or service and be subject to discipline, up to and including termination. - If an employee is randomly selected for drug testing and is not at work on the day selected, then the employee will be tested on the day they return to work. - All drug testing shall be conducted at medical facilities or laboratories selected by the City. - If the City has reasonable suspicion to believe that an employee is under the influence of alcohol during work hours or service hours, the employee shall submit to a breath alcohol test.
+Each employee found to be alcohol free shall be notified in writing and may, if they so choose, have a copy of the notification placed in their personnel file. - Test results shall be made known to Human Resources and/or the Mayor and COO upon completion of the test.
+If the test results are positive, the employee shall be subject to disciplinary action, up to and including termination.

+All information obtained as a result of the drug and alcohol testing program will be kept confidential by the City unless court ordered.